Treatment Plan

 How do I know if a client needs barrier repair before other treatments?

 Signs include stinging with basic products, persistent redness, tightness after cleansing, and skin that looks dry and oily at the same time.
 If a client presents with these symptoms, starting corrective treatments will likely make things worse.
-The barrier repair program should come first.
+The barrier repair treatment plan should come first.

 What if a client resists stripping their routine in Phase 1?

 This is the most common pushback.
-The program structure helps because you can show them the full plan – they are not giving up actives forever, just pausing for 2-3 weeks so their skin can heal.
+The treatment plan structure helps because you can show them the full plan – they are not giving up actives forever, just pausing for 2-3 weeks so their skin can heal.
 Documentation and phase timelines make this conversation much easier than verbal advice alone.

 How long does barrier repair typically take?